underscore-finance/underscore-docs/README.md

 **4 PM**: Time to fund your aggressive trading wallet.
 Move $20k to your other Underscore wallet ([whitelisted](whitelist.md)) instantly.
 Your AI agent spots an arbitrage opportunity.

 **11 PM**: Your portfolio rebalanced 3 times today across 5 protocols.
-You didn't lift a finger..
+You didn't lift a finger.

 ---